bombadillo/format-csharp/README.md

 </Target>
 ```

+> Note that the `WorkingDirectory` attribute in the `dotnet husky install` command needs to point to the directory that holds the repos `.git` folder, usually the root folder of the repo.

 ## Config
 Once Husky has been installed after a project/solution is restored the Husky config must be updated to control which files and formatted and under which conditions.
 The following is a good start: